 Trade and other payables are included in current liabilities, except for maturities greater than 12 months after the balance sheet date.
-Payables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest rate method.
+Payables are initially recognised at fair value and subsequently measured at amortised cost using the effective interest rate method.